bocoup/blocks-capacity-planner/README.md

 and "producers" were restaurants with shifts.
 Capacity in this context was measured in the number of meals a restaurants could deliver to a hospital.

+## Time zones

+This application interprets all dates in terms of Coordinated Universal Time (UTC).

 ## How to run this block

 1. Create a new base using the